 Sheri St. Clair, R.Ph.

-Sheri's responsibilities at the Apjohn Group include overseeing the evaluation and diligence processes associated with review of early stage life science opportunities.
+Sheri's responsibilities at the Apjohn Group include overseeing the evaluation and diligence processes associated with the review of early-stage life science opportunities.
 She has 30 years of multidisciplinary experience in the pharmaceutical industry, including the areas of quality assurance, pharmacovigilance, regulatory affairs and project management.
 Most recently, Sheri managed the worldwide development of new chemical entities and product line extensions, assuring that their successful development and registration aligned with corporate strategies and agreed timelines.
 She also led multiple-disciplinary teams that performed due diligence evaluations of in-licensing candidates.

 Sheri holds a Bachelor of Science degree in Pharmacy from the University of Nebraska.

 Wendy Van Peenan

 Wendy has served as the Controller of the Apjohn Group since its inception.
 She has 23 years of financial experience and has been involved in the accounting set-up for all of the Apjohn Group portfolio companies.

 Wendy is a graduate of Duke University with a BA degree in Economics.
 Wendy serves as chair of the Board of Directors of the YWCA of Kalamazoo and volunteers in the role of financial advisor for the Greater Kalamazoo United Way.